 Premiere Pro lets you work with a wide range of native media formats from the latest DSLR cameras without transcoding or file rewrapping.

-The media formats listed here are supported for directly importing and editing with Premiere Pro CC.
-The required codecs are built in to Premiere Pro CC, and supported on both Mac OS and Windows systems unless stated otherwise.
+The media formats listed here are supported for directly importing and editing with Premiere Pro.
+The required codecs are built in to Premiere Pro, and supported on both Mac OS and Windows systems unless stated otherwise.

-You can work natively with Canon XF and Canon RAW footage, including footage from Canon Cinema EOS C300 and C500 cameras.
+You can work natively with Canon XF and Canon RAW footage, including footage from Canon Cinema EOS C300, C500, EOS R5, and EOS-1D X Mark III cameras.